 Duration: September 2013 – April 2015

-Pro Sport Development (PSD) initiated the Khel Vikas project in 2012 in partnership with globally renowned rural development organisation, Gram Vikas.
+PSD initiated the Khel Vikas project in 2012 in partnership with globally renowned rural development organisation, Gram Vikas.
 Khel Vikas, sought to provide underprivileged and tribal youth in the state of Odisha access to participation in regular recreational and competitive sport as well as supporting highly talented and motivated athletes in their quest to achieve sporting excellence.

 PSD conceptualized, developed and implemented sporting initiatives in the schools run by Gram Vikas, as well as within the communities and government schools in the operational areas of the organization.
 Over two and a half years, PSD provided professional expertise to the Khel Vikas project in the following areas: